 The Environmental Protection Agency (EPA) has done comprehensive research on the topic and concluded that indoor humidity levels should be kept below 60% and ideally between 30-50% at home.
 This humidity level is also ideal for a baby's room.

 The more advanced humidifiers have a built-in humidistat which you can use to set your preferred humidity level in your room.
 It is also a good idea to have a hygrometer as a backup to give you accurate readings of the relative humidity.
 Click here to see our guide on the best hygrometers to use with your humidifier.

-How to Choose the Right Type of Humidifier for a Big Room
+How to Choose the Right Type of Humidifier for a Large Room

 There are many different types of humidifiers, and they all have unique pros and cons, which can make choosing the right model for a large room difficult.
 Every manufacturer also makes big promises, but it can be hard to figure out whether the humidifier will suit your specific needs.